 How much time should I allow for my Design Appointments?

-Please allow 3 to 4 hours for each design center appointment.
-You can expect a minimum of two appointments.
+Please allow 3 hours for your design center appointment.
+You can expect a minimum of one appointment.

 Is it OK if I bring my children to my Design Appointments?